mertcandav/MochaDB/docs/english/data modeling/MochaRow.md

 Represents a row in the table.
-Each data shows the data of a column in that row.
+Each data shows the data of a column in that row. <br>
 It is an object to use in code.

 ### Examples